-- Each new transportation plan shall be demonstrated to conform before the transportation plan is approved by the MPO or accepted by DOT. - All transportation plan amendments shall be found to conform before the transportation plan amendments are approved by the MPO or accepted by DOT, unless the amendment merely adds or deletes exempt projects listed in [20.11.3.223] 20.11.3.126 NMAC or [20.11.3.224] 20.11.3.127 NMAC.
-The conformity determination shall be based on the transportation plan and the amendment taken as a whole. - The MPO and DOT shall determine the conformity of the transportation plan (including a new regional emissions analysis) no less frequently than every four years.
-If more than four years elapse after DOT's conformity determination without the MPO and DOT determining conformity of the transportation plan, a 12-month
+(1) Each new transportation plan shall be demonstrated to conform before the transportation plan is approved by the MPO or accepted by DOT.

+(2) All transportation plan amendments shall be found to conform before the transportation plan amendments are approved by the MPO or accepted by DOT, unless the amendment merely adds or deletes exempt projects listed in 20.11.3.126 NMAC or 20.11.3.127 NMAC.
+The conformity determination shall be based on the transportation plan and the amendment taken as a whole.

-20.11.3 NMAC
+(3) The MPO and DOT shall determine the conformity of the transportation plan (including a new regional emissions analysis) no less frequently than every four years.
+If more than four years elapse after DOT's conformity determination without the MPO and DOT determining conformity of the transportation plan, a 12-month grace period will be implemented as described in Subsection F of 20.11.3.104 NMAC.
+At the end of this 12-month grace period, the existing conformity determination shall lapse.